How do I start pelvic physical therapy?

 - Full direct access to physical therapy services in Georgia, without requiring a physician referral, went into effect in July, 2015.
 However, many insurance companies still require referral by a medical physician, so please bring it with you to your appointment if you have it.

 - We are considered an out-of-network provider for insurance companies and the amount you may be reimbursed depends on your individual plan.
+We take care of everything from verifying your benefits to filing the claim and following with appeals (if needed).
 What this means – you will pay us at the time of service.
 Then we will submit a claim to your insurance company and you will be directly reimbursed (amount dependent on your particular benefits).
 You may also use your HSA or FSA funds.
 If you have any questions, please feel free to contact our office for clarification!

 What if I live far away?
 How do I find other pelvic therapists?